Lucsantosg/CloudLogAnalysis/containers/logging_containers_other_logs.md

 {:pre: .pre}

-# Collecting non-default log data from a container (DEPRECATED)
+# Collecting non-default log data from a container (Deprecated)
 {: #logging_containers_collect_data}

 To capture data from non-default log locations inside a container that is deployed in the {{site.data.keyword.Bluemix_notm}}-managed infrastructure, set the environment variable **LOG_LOCATIONS** when you create a container.